j2store/userguide/ogone_payment_plugin.md

 4. Enter the parameters (read the explanation about each parameter given below)
 5. Save and close it.

 Now you can see the Ogone Payments as an option during the Check out process.

+**Parameters**
+***Ogone Vendor PSPID***

+This is your Unique Merchant ID provided by the Ogone

+***Client language***

+This will set the language of the Ogone Payment Page.
+(Nothing to do with your Joomla installation.
+If no language is given en_US will be the default.

+***SHA1-IN Signature***

+This is the SHA­1 IN signature set up by you in the Ogone settings (see below for the required settings to be done at your Ogone account).
+This ensure security of your transaction.

+***SHA1-OUT Signature***

+This is the SHA­1 OUT signature set up by you in the Ogone settings (see below for the required settings to be done at your Ogone account)

+***Ogone Test Account***

+Ogone offers a testing suite.
+Before going live, it is advised to test your store using the Ogone test server.
+Read more about Ogone test account at the Ogone's official website

+>NOTE:  IN LIVE SITE, THIS SHOULD BE SET TO NO.